 A neural network (NN) is an artificial intelligence (AI) system that attempts to simulate the functional aspects of biological neural networks and can be used to solve problems more efficiently than an expert human.

 An NN consists of an interconnected group of artificial neurons that process information by their dynamic state response to external inputs.

 Neural networks learn (progressively improve performance) through experience, rather than from pre-programmed knowledge.

 13. What do you mean by Cost Function?

 Before going into Artificial Neural networks, we need to learn what is the cost function.
-The general term of the cost function is an evaluation criterion for optimization.